geochicasosm/lascallesdelasmujeres/README.en.md

 The project is still under development.
 The idea is to gradually expand the number of mapped cities, which so far are:

-- Asunción
-- Barcelona
+- Asunción, Paraguay
-- Buenoas Aires
+- Barcelona, España
+- Buenos Aires, Argentina
-- Cochabamba
+- Cochabamba, Bolivia
-- Lima
+- Lima, Perú
-- Montevideo
+- Montevideo, Uruguay
 - Ciudad de México
+- La Habana, Cuba
+- Rosario, Argentina

 Work in progress:
-- La Habana
+- Santa Fe, Argentina

 ## Built with: